BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Experiments

 \subsection{More Empirical Analyses}

-\textbf{Model calibration.} Model calibration is another important aspect of the uncertainty estimation.
-Suggested by pioneering works, we take the \emph{Expected Calibration Error} (ECE)~\citep{guo2017calibration} as the measure of calibration, and report the ECE of the studied methods\footnote{We exclude \emph{BayesAdapter w/ reg} in this comparison since that the primary goal of the regularization $\mathcal{L}_{reg}$ is to calibrate the \emph{epistemic} uncertainty instead of the predictive confidence.} in Table~\ref{table:ece}.
+\textbf{Model calibration on in-distribution data.} We estimate the model calibration, measured by ECE, of various methods on in-distribution data, and report the results in Table~\ref{table:ece}.
+The ECE of \emph{SWAG} on ImageNet is based on ResNet-152~\citep{he2016identity}.
 Notably, the ECE of \emph{BayesAdapter (PSE)} is on par with \emph{Deep Ensemble}, significantly better than the other baselines.

 \textbf{The impact of the rank $r$ for \emph{PSE}.} As stated, we set $r=1$ for all the above studies for maximal parameter saving.
 Yet, does the small rank $r$ confine the expressiveness of \emph{PSE}?
-We perform an ablation study, which is presented in Table~\ref{table:abl-r}, to pursue the answer.
-As shown, the capacity of \emph{PSE} can already be sufficiently unleashed when the rank is 1.
+We perform an ablation study to pursue the answer.
+As shown in Table~\ref{table:abl-r}, the capacity of \emph{PSE} can already be sufficiently unleashed when the rank is 1, where only marginally added parameters are introduced over MAP.
 This indicates the merit of \emph{PSE} for efficient learning.

-\textbf{The effectiveness of \emph{exemplar reparameterization}.} We build a toy model with only a convolutional layer and fix the model input and the target output.
+\textbf{The effectiveness of {exemplar reparameterization}.} We build a toy model with only a convolutional layer and fix the model input and the target output.
 We employ the \emph{MFG} variational on the convolutional parameters and computing the variance of stochastic gradients across 500 runs.
-We average the gradient variance of $\vmu$ and $\vect{\psi}$ over all their coordinates, and observe that standard reparameterization typically introduces more than $100\times$ variance than \emph{exemplar reparameterization}, despite with the same FLOPS.
+We average the gradient variance of $\vmu$ and $\vect{\psi}$ over all their coordinates, and observe that vanilla reparameterization typically introduces $100\times$ more variance than \emph{exemplar reparameterization}.

-\textbf{The impact of the training uncertainty threshold $\gamma$.} We perform an ablation study regarding $\gamma$ on CIFAR-10 to evaluate the hyper-parameter tolerance of the uncertainty regularization $\mathcal{L}_{reg}$.
-We take \emph{BayesAdapter w/ reg (MFG)} for this ablation study due to its effectiveness shown in Table~\ref{table:clf-cifar} and \ref{table:clf}.
-Table~\ref{table:abl-gamma} presents the results, which reveal that values of $\gamma \in [0.75, 1.0]$ may be good choices for OOD detection, and also echo the observation that normal examples usually have $<0.75$ uncertainty.